 Welcome to my home page.
-After my family and friends, hitting the road is my favorite thing.
-I hope to post a bit about trips and experiences.
-Now that I have a few pages, it is starting to look like something.
+I haven't been updating my travels.
+Too much going on.
 My Paris pages are probably the best,.
 I was able to visit twice in 2005, once in January for 2 days and then we took my parents for 8 days in September.
 T

 Pamplona is my favorite.
 2011 was the 6th time running with those bulls.

 2011: Skiing in Mammoth Lakes and then up in Whistler, BC so far.
 Portland was in February.
 Mammoth again.
 The Euromeet in Macedonia was a blast.
 Kudos to Valentina for a wonderful job.
 As I write this from my hotel balcony overlooking the Bosphorus I am thinking about travels for the rest of the year.